 Other treatments include:

-Dr. Brown and the Alabama UROGYN team can also prescribe estrogen supplements using suppository ovules or rings that you insert into your vagina to strengthen your vaginal and pelvic floor muscles.
+- Estrogen Supplementation: Dr. Brown and the Alabama Urogyn team can also prescribe estrogen supplements using suppository ovules or rings that you insert into your vagina to strengthen your vaginal and pelvic floor muscles.

-If your prolapse is severe, you may need surgery.
+- Surgery: If your prolapse is severe, you may need surgery.
 Dr. Brown may recommend a hysterectomy to remove your uterus.
-He offers minimally invasive laparoscopic hysterectomies and incisionless surgeries to remove the uterus through your vagina.
+He offers minimally invasive laparoscopic hysterectomies and incision-less surgeries to remove the uterus through your vagina.

-To find out more about your options for treating all degrees of uterine prolapse, contact Alabama UROGYN by calling the office or by requesting a consultation online today.
+To find out more about your options for treating all degrees of uterine prolapse, contact us.